-- All new employees who are reasonably expected to work on average 30 or more hours per week for more than 90 consecutive days, and who are not seasonal employees, must be treated as new full-time employees. - New full-time employees will be immediately eligible for an offer of subsidized coverage.
-New coverage becomes effective either the first or the 16th of the month, based on the pay period in which the first deduction is taken. - New full-time employees who are eligible for the Maximum State Subsidy, generally 80% or 85% medical plan subsidy and 80% prescription plan subsidy, (see Exhibit B) will be immediately offered coverage with that subsidy.
-Otherwise, they will be offered coverage with the Alternative Subsidy, generally 75% medical plan and prescription plan subsidy. - The determination of whether an employee is reasonably expected to work on average 30 or more hours per week will be based on the facts and circumstances that exist at the employee's start date.
-Relevant factors include: - Is there a written employment contract that describes the position as one requiring on average 30 or more hours per week? - Does the job description for the position describe the position as one requiring on average 30 or more hours per week? - Do employees in the same or comparable position work an average of 30 or more hours per week? - Is the position advertised as one requiring on average 30 or more hours per week? - Was the position communicated to the employee as one requiring on average 30 or more hours per week? - Does the employee work in more than one position for the Agency?
-If so, do the employee's combined hours total 30 or more hours per week? - Until new full-time employees are in a Stability Period, their status as full-time or not for ACA reporting purposes is determined by counting actual hours worked. - Employees who are not eligible for the Maximum State Subsidy may lose their eligibility for the Alternative Subsidy if they do not work full-time hours during any standard measurement period.
-They will remain eligible to purchase unsubsidized coverage for themselves and their dependents on a post-tax, 100% self-pay basis. - New Employees-Initial Measurement Period to Determine Full-Time Status
+- New full-time employees who are eligible for the Maximum State Subsidy (see Exhibit B) will be immediately offered coverage with that subsidy.
+Otherwise, they will be offered coverage with the Alternative Subsidy. - The determination of whether an employee is reasonably expected to work on average 30 or more hours per week will be based on the facts and circumstances that exist at the employee's start date.
+Relevant factors include: - Is there a written employment contract that describes the position as one requiring on average 30 or more hours per week? - Does the job description for the position describe the position as one requiring on average 30 or more hours per week? - Do employees in the same or comparable position work an average of 30 or more hours per week? - Is the position advertised as one requiring on average 30 or more hours per week? - Was the position communicated to the employee as one requiring on average 30 or more hours per week? - Does the employee work in more than one position for the Employer?
+If so, do the employee's combined hours total 30 or more hours per week? - o Until new full-time employees are in a stability period, their status as full-time or not for ACA reporting purposes is determined by counting actual hours worked. - Employees who are not eligible for the Maximum State Subsidy may lose their eligibility for the Alternative Subsidy if they do not work full-time hours during any standard measurement period.
+They will remain eligible to purchase unsubsidized coverage for themselves and their dependents on a post-tax, 100% self-pay basis.

+New Employees-Initial Measurement Period to Determine Full-Time Status